aphyr/tesser/README.markdown

 Tesser gives us a library for building up *folds*, and applying those folds to a collection of *inputs*, divided into *chunks*.
 Chunks are reduced with maximal parallelism, and the results of those reductions are reduced together.
-Though both passes are singlethreaded reductions, we call the concurrent phase "reduce", and the serial phase "combine".
+We call the concurrent reduction `:reducer`, and the serial reduction `:combiner`.

 ![Reduce/Combine diagram](/img/reduce-combine.jpg)

+In order to reduce over each chunk, we need an *initial value*

 ## Core